 The last post by my friend and colleague, #englishrosiee, about the importance of looks in dating has inspired me to write a post about what I find much more important than beauty itself, namely attraction.

 I think it’s crucial that we’re attracted to our partner.
 However, from my experience beauty doesn’t have that much to do with whether we’ll be attracted to someone or not.
 I remember getting a kiss from a guy with appearance of a supermodel which made me cringe so it’s not the looks but attraction that will (or won’t) make your foot pop.
 Of course, being conventionally good looking never hurts in the dating business but often we objectively don’t know where the panties dropping chemistry is coming from.

 The secret must be hidden somewhere between looks and behaviour but the small mannerisms of a person matter too.
 We don’t know why but we start to feel in a certain way and once the attraction is there, it can’t simply be announced null and void, like Henry the VIII’s marriage to Anne Boleyn.
 We have to live with it till it either ends up in a successful relation or a broken heart.
 The only choice we’re truly left with is the one between acting on the way we feel or not.

-To sum up, attraction is a definitely important dating factor but we can’t base our romantic decisions purely on it as it can make us decide poorly and feel like we just wasted a chunk of our life when the attraction is gone and we realize that there’s nothing between us and the other person.
-Alternatively, in the worst case scenario, the attraction is going to make us insane, and we’re going to end up with the nickname Bunny Boiler, a term coined after Gwen Close and her creation in the movie “Fatal Attraction”.
+To sum up, attraction is definitely an important dating factor but we can’t base our romantic decisions purely on it.
+It can make us decide poorly and feel like we just wasted a chunk of our life when the attraction is gone and we realize that there’s nothing between us and the other person.
+Alternatively, in the worst case scenario, the attraction is going to make us insane, and we’re going to end up with the nickname Bunny Boiler, a term coined after Gwen Close and her role in the movie “Fatal Attraction”.
 Either way, we don’t want that.